aycangulez/tie-in/README.md

 Returns records starting at specified offset.
 Defaults to 0.

 **limit:**
 Limits the number of records returned.
-Unless specified, Tie-in returns 10 results.
+Unless specified, get returns 10 results.
 Set to -1 for no limit.

----

-Finally, here's an example using multiple filters working together:
+Finally, here's an example that demonstrates multiple filters working together:

 ```js
 async function getPostCountsGroupedByUser(topicId) {